steevo87/thermalvis/README.md

 	then you may need to add the directory (e.g. C:\eigen) to the System PATH variable to rebuild, deleting the cache and reconfiguring is not enough - CMake must be reloaded for this change to take effect

+qt
+	try to download using the online installer: http://qt-project.org/downloads

 troubleshooting:
 ----------------